Family Support and Young Carers Practitioners Service

 - Getting to know you and understanding how you feel about being a young carer.

 - Putting you and your family in touch with other people and organisations that can help or give advice.

-- Helping you and your family to understand each other’s perspective so that you can enjoy life as well as possible.
+- Helping you and your family to understand each other’s lived experiences.

-- Helping you to understand more about the illness or disability that is affecting your family.
+- Helping you to understand more about the illness or disability of the person you care for.

 - Making sure that caring doesn’t prevent you from doing things that you want to do; such as going out with friends, going to school/college or getting a job.

-Occasionally our Family Support Workers and Young Carers Practitioners facilitate targeted wellbeing groups for young carers.
+Occasionally our Family Support Workers and Young Carers Practitioners facilitate targeted wellbeing and school transition groups for young carers.